sisense/graphql2rest/README.md

 ### The `errors` section
-The optional “`errors`” object allows mapping [GraphQL error codes](https://www.apollographql.com/docs/apollo-server/data/errors/#codes) to HTTP status codes, and adding an optional additional error message.
+The optional “`errors`” object lets you map [GraphQL error codes](https://www.apollographql.com/docs/apollo-server/data/errors/#codes) to HTTP status codes, and add an optional additional error message.
 The first error element in GraphQL's `errors` array is used for this mapping.

 #### Example:
 ```js